 WWFC Code of conduct

 WWFC is Miami Valley Ohio’s official furry camping retreat!
 World Wild Fur Camp's hope is to be a endless weekend of fun for every attendee and to return for years to come!
-WWFC's mission is to create unforgettable memories and stories, while also raising money for the Camp Campbell Gard.
-We value our unique relations ship with The YMCA of Camp Campbell Gard, and are pleased to inform you that this is not a convention!
+WWFC's mission is to create unforgettable memories and stories, while also raising money for the Camp Willson We value our unique relationship with The YMCA of Camp Willson, and are pleased to inform you that this is not a convention!
 It may share similar qualities but its operated very differently.
 To make this possible we have created a set of rules and guide lines that ALL attendees must follow.
 This is to secure a safe and respectful atmosphere for all who take part in the World Wild Fur Camp experience.

 The WWFC and YMCA staff reserves the right to deny or revoke the membership of any one person or group at any time for reasons that conflict with the code of conduct policy or for behavioral issues that conflict with any rules.
 WWFC also reserves the right to enforce these rules at any time without prior posted notice and reserves the sole right of interpretation.
 In all cases and or incidents, the general rule above will always apply.
 For any information or questions, please contact WWFC staff for assistance.